bbeckenb/Wealth_and_Budget_App/README.md

 <a name="AddUFI"></a>

 #### Adding a Financial Institution and Accounts
 Using the Plaid API, a user can securely add their credentials to Plaid's Link interface that is embedded in the dashboard. **These credentials are not stored in the any area of CashView at any point**.
-To avoid this being an issue, I made sure users that sign up have the option of having a **development** account, which deals with real bank data, or a **sandbox** account, which deals with dummy bank accounts from Plaid.
-The Demo user experience is a **sandbox** account as well.
+To avoid this being an issue, I made sure users that sign up have the option of having a **development** Account, which deals with real bank data, or a **sandbox** Account, which deals with dummy bank Accounts from Plaid.
+The Demo user experience is a **sandbox** Account as well.

 Once on the dashboard page, a user clicks on 'Link Institution' under 'User Options'.

 ![Link Institution](static/images/readme/LinkInstitution.png)

 After the user does this, Plaid's Link interface experience will appear.
-You will be able to choose your financial institution of choice from a list, then enter the required credentials to pull the data into CashView.
-If you have a **development** account, you enter your real credentials, if you have a **sandbox** account you enter the information under 'User Options' in the image above (can also be seen at the footer of the Link portal):
+You will be able to choose your Financial Institution of choice from a list, then enter the required credentials to pull the data into CashView.
+If you have a **development** Account, you enter your real credentials, if you have a **sandbox** Account you enter the information under 'User Options' in the image above (can also be seen at the footer of the Link portal):
 - Username: user_good
 - Password: pass_good

 ![Link Portal](static/images/readme/PlaidLinkPortal.png)

-If the correct information is entered, CashView will go through the [ Plaid Token exchange process ](https://plaid.com/docs/link/) and receive an **access_token** associated with the specified financial institution.
+If the correct information is entered, CashView will go through the [ Plaid Token exchange process ](https://plaid.com/docs/link/) and receive an **access_token** associated with the specified Financial Institution.
 Using this access_token, the app makes two further API calls to Plaid:
-1. To retrieve data on the financial institution (called an 'item' in Plaid's vernacular) [see Response Fields](https://plaid.com/docs/api/institutions/#institutionsget_by_id)
+1. To retrieve data on the Financial Institution (called an 'item' in Plaid's vernacular) [see Response Fields](https://plaid.com/docs/api/institutions/#institutionsget_by_id)
-2. To retrieve data on accounts held by that financial institution [see Response Fields](https://plaid.com/docs/api/products/#accountsbalanceget)
+2. To retrieve data on Accounts held by that Financial Institution [see Response Fields](https://plaid.com/docs/api/products/#Accountsbalanceget)

 Financial Institution and Account/s instances are created in the CashView database then json data is sent to the dashboard to create the required HTML to represent the instances.
 If a user already has Financial Institutions and Accounts associated with their User instance, Jinja2 templates create the required HTML upon page load.